ZeoVan/fAST-instruction/README.md

 While the protobuf representation is more convenient when traversing and modifying the AST, the flatbuffer representation is much faster in parsing time.

-To generate an Graph representation of the AST:
+To generate an Graph representation of from the fbs representation:

 ```bash
   $  docker run -v $(pwd):/e --entrypoint ggnn -it yijun/fast Bubblesort.fbs dummy.txt Bubblesort.txt